goschtl/zope/Zope3/trunk/src/zope/interface/README.txt

 Inheritance if attribute specifications
 ---------------------------------------

-An interface may override attribute definitions frob base interfaces.
+An interface may override attribute definitions from base interfaces.
 If two base interfaces define the same attribute, the attribute is inherited from the most specific interface.
 For example, with: